Azure DevOps Connector for Power BI

 Your selected scopes when registering your app must match the scopes you enter here on the connector screen.
 If they don't match, the connector will not be able to work with your Azure DevOps account!If you need further information about the scopes used in Azure DevOps, or need to see what to enter into the connector screen to match up with your selected scopes, visit https://learn.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops.

-- Enter the client secret that was recorded in step 4 into the Client Secret field.
-In order to edit the text in this field, select the ellipses (...) button that appears when the textbox is clicked and edit the client secret with the dialog box that appears.
+- Enter the Client Secret that was recorded in the previous step into the Client Secret field.
+In order to edit the text in this field, select the ellipses (...) button that appears when the textbox is clicked, and edit the Client Secret with the dialog box that appears.

 - Enter the organization that was recorded in step 5 into the Organization name or Id for url field.